MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/c-management-group-and-subscription-organization.md

     - **Policy boundary:** Subscriptions serve as a boundary for the assignment of Azure policies.
 For example, secure workloads such as PCI typically require additional policies to achieve compliance, and this additional overhead does not need considered holistically if a separate subscription is used.
 Similarly, development environments may have more relaxed policy requirements relative to production environments.

-    - **Target network topology** Virtual networks can't be shared across subscriptions, but they can be connected using different technologies such as virtual network peering or ExpressRoute.
+    - **Target network topology:** Virtual networks can't be shared across subscriptions, but they can be connected using different technologies such as virtual network peering or ExpressRoute.
 It is important to consider network composition and which workloads must communicate with one another when deciding if a new subscription is required.

 - Group subscriptions under management groups aligned within the management group structure and policy requirements at scale.